auth0/docs/articles/product-lifecycle/migration/migrate-search-v2-v3.md

 useCase:
   - manage-users
 ---
-# Migration Guide: User Search v2 to v3
+# User Search v2 to v3 Migration Guide

 Before you start migrating, there are a few things you should know: